People operations is a strategic approach that focuses on enhancing team member experiences and aligning them with organizational goals.

 Attracting, hiring, and retaining talented candidates

 To attract top talent, convey a clear vision of what your company offers and stands for.
 This includes writing transparent job descriptions and mapping out engaging candidate experiences rather than a one-size-fits-all hiring process.
-Once hired, retention revolves around meaningful learning and development opportunities, supportive leadership, and creating a culture that values and empowers its people.
+Once hired, retention strategies focus on meaningful learning and development opportunities, supportive leadership, and creating a culture that values and empowers its people.

 Onboarding and training for new team members